 What are automated rules?

-Ad automation rules can free you up from constantly tracking your ads performance, as you can just set the rules that are activated when your ad meets defined conditions.
-E.g. if your ads performs poorly, they can be paused and vice versa, when they're doing great, you can increase budgets, launch previously paused campaigns or duplicate ad sets.
+Ad automation rules can free you up from constantly tracking your ads performance, as you can just set the rules that are activated when your ad meets the defined conditions.
+E.g. if your ads perform poorly, they can be paused and vice versa, when they're doing great, you can increase budgets, launch previously paused campaigns, or duplicate ad sets.

 Revealbot Automation also sends notifications to email and your team’s Slack where you and your team can see why an ad was paused right away.

 Automated rules by Revealbot (as well as other Revealbot products) are based on Facebook Ads API, the only thing you need to do is to connect your Facebook ad account to Revealbot.